evenorog/undo/README.md

 * [History] provides tree based undo-redo functionality that allows you to jump between different branches.
 * [Queue] wraps a [Record] or [History] and extends them with queue functionality.
 * [Checkpoint] wraps a [Record] or [History] and extends them with checkpoint functionality.
-* Commands can be merged using the [merge!] macro or the [merge] method.
-  When two commands are merged, undoing and redoing them are done in a single step.
 * Configurable display formatting is provided when the `display` feature is enabled.
 * Time stamps and time travel is provided when the `chrono` feature is enabled.

+# Concepts

+* Commands can be merged before it is applied to the data-structures by using the [merge!] macro.
+  This makes it easy to build complex operations from smaller ones by combining them into a single command that can be applied, undone, and redone in a single step.
+* Commands can be merged after being applied to the data-structures by implementing the [merge] method on the command.
+  This allows smaller changes made gradually to be merged into larger operations that can be undone and redone in a single step.
+* The receiver can be marked as being saved to disk and the data-structures can track the saved state and tell the user when it changes.
+* The amount of changes being tracked can be configured by the user so only the `n` most recent changes are stored.

 # Examples